Czech architecture: Empire style

 The period of imperial style is mainly associated with the First French Empire under Napoleon I.

 Typical for Empire buildings are clean, regular shapes with minimal decoration, lines are straight to raw.
 The main feature of Empire architecture is a frequent use of characteristic columns and triangular facades of larger buildings.

 The most important building in the Empire style is Kačina Chotkov Castle, but also interesting are Fryštát (Lottyhaus) castle in Karviná, Boskovice, Pohansko (Lednice–Valtice Cultural Landscape) and Kostelec nad Orlicí Castle.
 An interesting example of the transition from classicism to the Empire style is the new chateau in Dačice.

 Modern period

-Secession
+Art Nouveau

 The wave of Art Nouveau at the turn of the 19th and 20th centuries was significant in Czech architecture.
 Typical are Art Nouveau buildings, especially as private villas, hotels or public buildings (town hall, schools, crematoria), as well as several churches or castle buildings.

 The most important Czech architects of this period are Antonín Balšánek, Osvald Polívka, Josef Fanta, Jan Letzel, Alfons Mucha.

-Important monuments include Municipal House, Vršovice Savings Bank Building, Prague station, Brno station, Villa Bílek, Šaloun Villa, Hotel Paris (Prague), Vinohrady Theatre, J. K. Tyl Theatre, City of Prague Museum.
+Important monuments include Municipal House, Vršovice Savings Bank Building, Praha hlavní nádraží railway station, Brno hlavní nádraží railway station, Villa Bílek, Šaloun Villa, Hotel Paris (Prague), Vinohrady Theatre, J. K. Tyl Theatre, City of Prague Museum.